Paul MacLean (ice hockey): Coaching career

 Before becoming an NHL coach, MacLean served as the head coach of the Peoria Rivermen of the International Hockey League (IHL) from 1993 to 1996.
 For the 1996–97 season, he served as an assistant coach with the Phoenix Coyotes.
 From 1997 through 2000, MacLean returned to the IHL to serve as the head coach of the Kansas City Blades.
 From 2000 to 2002, he served as the head coach of the Quad City Mallards of the United Hockey League (UHL).
 In 2001, MacLean led the Mallards to the Colonial Cup Championship.
 The Mallards had a record of 112–27–9 (.787 winning percentage) in MacLean's two seasons behind the bench.
 MacLean was then hired as an assistant coach for the Mighty Ducks of Anaheim under Head Coach Mike Babcock.
 Babcock would bring MacLean with him to the Detroit Red Wings when he was hired to coach the Red Wings.
 In the 2007–08 NHL season, MacLean won the Stanley Cup as assistant coach of the Red Wings.

 On June 14, 2011, the Ottawa Senators announced that MacLean had been hired for their head coaching job, his first head coaching job at the NHL level.
 On October 11, MacLean won his first NHL game as a head coach as the Senators defeated the Minnesota Wild 4–3 in a shootout.

 On April 30, 2012, MacLean was named a finalist for the Jack Adams Award for NHL Coach of the Year alongside John Tortorella of the New York Rangers and Ken Hitchcock of the St. Louis Blues; Hitchcock would go on to win the award.

 On May 17, 2013, MacLean was again nominated for the Jack Adams Award, his second in a row, alongside Bruce Boudreau of the Anaheim Ducks and Joel Quenneville of the Chicago Blackhawks.
 On June 14, 2013, MacLean was announced as the winner of the 2013 Jack Adams Award.
 On July 4, 2013, the Senators announced that MacLean had been signed to a three-year contract extension with the team.

 On December 8, 2014, MacLean was fired from his position as head coach of the Senators as the team appeared poised to miss the playoffs.
 He was succeeded by Dave Cameron.

 On June 30, 2015, MacLean was named the assistant coach of the Anaheim Ducks, working under head coach Bruce Boudreau.

 On June 1, 2017, MacLean's contract with the Ducks expired, and was not renewed.

 On November 21, 2019, the Columbus Blue Jackets announced that he has joined the organization as an Assistant Coach.

 On September 25, 2020, MacLean was named the assistant coach of the Toronto Maple Leafs, working under head coach Sheldon Keefe.
+He then became a senior advisor to the team, until his departure upon the end of the 2021/22 NHL season.